Improving significance of binary black hole mergers in Advanced LIGO data using deep learning : Confirmation of GW151216: Analysis of O1 and O2 data

 \section{Analysis of O1 and O2 data}

 We re-purpose the offline analysis data of \pycbc search described in GWTC-1~\cite{gwtc1, canton2017designing}.
-We analysed two chunks of data from O1 and O2 that contained the low significance events GW151012 and GW170729 respectively.
+Initially, we analysed two chunks of data from O1 and O2 that contained the low significance events GW151012 and GW170729 respectively.
 The analysis consisted of $\sim5.9$ days of coincident data during October 8-20, 2015 for O1 and $\sim5.3$ days of coincident data starting from July 27 to Aug 5, 2017 for O2.
+As described in the next section, after finding the event \newevent with an improved estimated significance, the corresponding chunk consisting of $\sim5.1$ days of coincident data during December 3-18, 2015 was also analysed.

 CWT maps of duration $1$ second were created keeping the \pycbc triggers in the centre.
 These images were then analysed with the ML classifier to get the respective \Pcbc values.
-We observed that the classifier is immune to changes in CWT maps corresponding to small translations in time, thus allowing us to round off the trigger GPS times to one decimal place.
-Analyses of multiple triggers lying within a time window of $0.1$ second is thus avoided.
-The \Pcbc values were recorded for all the triggers from both the detectors.
-The coincident MLStat is then calculated using Eq. \ref{eq:newstat} with \pycbc \mbox{GWTC-1} statistic as the base statistic.
-The improvement in significance of GW151012 and GW170729 with MLStat is shown in Fig.~\ref{fig:sign_comp}.
-The IFAR of GW151012 (GW170729) increases from $5.84$ $(0.73)$ in base statistic to $258$ $(79.3)$ in MLStat, thus making them very confident detections.
+We observed that the classifier is immune to changes in CWT maps corresponding to small translations in time, thus allowing us to round off the trigger GPS times to the first decimal place.
+Analysing multiple triggers lying within a time window of $0.1$ second is thus avoided.
+The \Pcbc values were recorded for all the triggers from both the detectors and the coincident analysis was carried out with \mlstat.
+The improvement in significance of GW151012 and GW170729 with \mlstat is shown in Fig.~\ref{fig:sign_comp}.
+The IFAR of GW151012 (GW170729) increases from $5.84$ $(0.73)$ years in base statistic to $218.1$ $(55.8)$ years in \mlstat, thus making them very confident detections.